signavio/workflow-connector/README.md

 ##### database

 The `driver` option specifies which golang driver will be used to communicate with the database.
 A list of supported databases and their corresponding drivers can be found on the [Supported Databases](https://github.com/signavio/workflow-connector/wiki/Supported-Databases) page.
-The `url` option specifies the connection parameters for the database such as username, password and address.
+The `url` option specifies the connection parameters for the database such as username, password and IP Address.

 ##### tls